ChenglongWang/GAME-Net/benchmarks/ocp/README.md

 and [`bm_predictions_analysis.ipynb`](./bm_predictions_analysis.ipynb) contains
 the code to analyze the results obtained for the FG and BM datasets respectively.

+## ./config_templates
+Configuration folder contains the configuration templates used during the OCP runs.
+Note that these files are publicly available in the OCP [Github repository](https://github.com/Open-Catalyst-Project/ocp) and are only included in this repository for completeness.

 ## Convert to ensemble
 Datasets inside the [`datasets`](./datasets) folder can be converted to ensemble using the code provided in the [`to_ensemble.ipynb`](./to_ensemble.ipynb) Python